-All grant applications should address one or more of these goals, or else explain how the proposed research supports the broad scientific objectives outlined above.
+All grant proposals should address one or more of these goals, or else explain how the proposed research supports the broad scientific objectives outlined above.

-There are two subprograms within the Office of High Energy Physics that support research aimed at these objectives.
+There are two subprograms within the Office of High Energy Physics that support research and technology development aimed at these objectives.